 - Hot liquids

-Burns are classified by severity as first, second, third, and fourth degree.
+Burns fall into a few different categories, ranked in increasing order of severity, as first, second, third, and fourth degree.

-First degree burns are relatively mild, and consist mostly of redness and minor pain.
-First degree burns usually only affect the epidermis, or outer layer of skin.
+First-degree burns are the mildest of burn injuries, by comparison.
+They appear as a slight redness and are accompanied by minor pain.
+They affect only the epidermis, or outer layer of skin.

-Fourth degree burns are full thickness burns that extend into muscle and bone.
+Fourth-degree burns are full thickness burns that extend much deeper into muscle and bone tissue.

 What Should You Do if You or a Loved One Has Suffered a Severe Burn Injury?

 Getting medical treatment is the most important thing you can do for yourself or the injured loved one.
 If the injury occurred from the fault of another, you need to talk to our Colorado personal injury lawyers who have handled these cases.
 It can be an incredibly painful experience, as well as a confusing and emotional time.
 Insurance companies may also be calling you when you aren’t ready to discuss what happened.